Safetywing: Is It a World Nomads Alternative?

 SafetyWing vs World Nomads: Other advantages

 In conclusion, I like both SafetyWing and World Nomads (hence why you're reading about them here) and I encourage you to choose either of them.
 Personally, I choose SafetyWing because it's the clear winner for nomads, it's cheaper and has more advantages.
-But as long as you make sure you have travel medical insurance I am happy with you :) Let me know if you have any questions about either travel or medical insurance in general.
+But as long as you make sure you have travel medical insurance I am happy with you :) Let me know if you have any questions about either travel or medical insurance in general - also, if you might be interested in life insurance for travellers.

 Have a safe trip! :)